 Brands use social media and their own communities not only for SEO but also to make their business more transparent and to transform their customer relationship.
 Brands like Harley Davidson, Commonwealth bank, Starbucks, Oracle, Nordstrom and many more are some of the exceptional examples of community-led brands.

 SO SHAPE: Take a nutrition start-up business So Shape as a community-led brand.
 When their consumers began sharing the results of their diet, the company generated a new Instagram account -@soshaperesults.
 The reviews shared by their consumers is a perfect instance of user-generated content which helps convince new prospects to join them and buy the product.
 The consumers also respond to various questions because they feel they are brand representatives themselves.
+Wrapping Up

 So, how are you gearing up for 2018?